LimeChain/matchstick/README.md

 `curl -OL https://github.com/LimeChain/subtest/releases/download/0.0.2/subtest`

-It will download the **subtest** binary, after that you just need to make it executable with this:
+After that you just need to turn it to an executable binary with this:

 `chmod a+x subtest`